keu/docs/astro/develop-project.md

   :::

-3. In `Dockerfile.build` after the `FROM` line specifying your Runtime image, add the following configuration:
+3. After the `FROM` line specifying your Runtime image, add the following configuration:

     ```docker
     LABEL maintainer="Astronomer <humans@astronomer.io>"